The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 Offers Telehealth

 Michael Meza is a primary care provider, practicing in Family Medicine in Coeur D Alene, Idaho.
 Dr. Meza is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-His top areas of expertise are Dementia, Necrosis, Pneumonia, Urinary Tract Infection in Children, and Gastrostomy.
-Dr. Meza is currently accepting new patients.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Dementia, Necrosis, Urinary Tract Infection in Children, COVID-19, and Gastrostomy.

 Experienced in Spinocerebellar Ataxia Type 3